On the night of April 16, 1955 Mrs. Leota Werner picked up her husband after work as usual.

 When Mrs. Cooper surrendered in Neosho, she turned over to the sheriff a .22-caliber pistol.
 She said it was the pistol that Werner had used to shoot at her on the night he died.

-James Cooper said he and his wife were driving to Fort Worth to clear up “some business.”
+James Cooper said he and his wife had been driving to Fort Worth to clear up “some business.”

-He said of her sudden decision to surrender: “We were on a business and pleasure trip and just happened to stop off here [in Neosho].
+He said of her sudden decision to surrender to authorities: “We were on a business and pleasure trip and just happened to stop off here [in Neosho].
 She called Oklahoma City and learned for the first time that her mother died four years ago.”